peace-Van/nn-climate-classification-crystal/README.md

 | **s** seasonal / precipitation concentrated in the warm season         | **As**  dry-wet season |     **Ds**  highland    |         **Fs**  tundra        |
 | **x** arid / worst growing condition                                   |    **Ax**  warm arid   | **Dx**  dry continental |         **Fx**  icecap        |

+- For comparison, results of kmeans are also given as `kmeans12.png` and `kmeans26.png`. kmeans12, compared with 3 × 2 × 2 SOM, has a warm monsoonal climate similar to Köppen-Geiger's *Am/Cwa* while the temperate **Df** type is removed.
+This blurs the boundaries between warm, temperate and oceanic climates and thus is not favored. kmeans26 poses significant flaws as the icecap and hot desert types are both fractionated.
+SOM shows its advantage and fitness here by structurizing the topology of climate types.

 ## Explore the world's climate

 `interactive_map.m` starts an interactive map for users to query the climate conditions of certain places by clicking on the map or entering in the console (the latter uses `OpenStreetMap` engine to locate input places).